Emman-B/OTSecret/README.md

 This web app is accessible at this link: https://emman-b.github.io/OTSecret/#/

 ## Usage
-This is for hosting the web app locally.
+The following instructions are for hosting the web app locally.

 ### Requirements
 I used Node version 14.15.0.
 Older versions may work, but it has not been tested.